This easy homemade Lemon Cream Mousse is delicious as a stand alone dessert or can be served with my homemade berry cake!

 - Fill a large saucepan with a few inches of water and bring to a simmer over medium heat.

-- Place a piece of plastic wrap directly on the surface of the mixture and refrigerate for at least 1 hour or until completely chilled.
+- Remove from heat and set aside for 15 minutes.
+Pour into a bowl and place a piece of plastic wrap directly on the surface of the mixture.
+Refrigerate for at least 1 – 2 hours or until completely chilled.

-- Add remaining 2 tablespoons of sugar and continue to beat until the whites are stiff.
+- Place the 3 remaining egg whites in a mixing bowl and beat on high speed for 1 minute.
+Add remaining 2 tablespoons of sugar and continue to beat until the whites are stiff.
 Carefully fold the beaten whites into the cold lemon mixture.

-- Place the cream in the same bowl the whites were in and beat on high speed until stiff peaks.
+- Add the cream to a bowl and beat on high speed until stiff peaks.
+Fold the whipped cream into the lemon mixture.

 Nutrition